nordicshare/senz_hass_deprecated/README.md

 ### Setup

-> **_Note:_** In Home Assistant 2022.3 or later the client_id/client_secret will be handled by NabuCasa account linking.
+In Home Assistant 2022.3 or later the client_id/client_secret will be handled by NabuCasa account linking.
 You will not need your own credentials from the manufacturer and you don't need to enter anything into `configuration.yaml`.

-Request a client_id and client_secret from the [manufacturer SENZ/Raychem](https://api.senzthermostat.nvent.com/).
+If you are using an older version if Home Assistant you must request a client_id and client_secret from the [manufacturer SENZ/Raychem](https://api.senzthermostat.nvent.com/).
 Ask for a set of credentials for Home Assistant integration.
 Enter following lines to `configuration.yaml`

 ```yaml